 Woodstove Rebate Program

-Cumberland homeowners can apply to the CVRD to receive rebates of up to $1,000 to exchange non-EPA certified wood stoves for cleaner burning options.
-Find out more about the program online or by calling the CVRD at 250-650-2302.
+Cumberland homeowners can apply to the CVRD to receive rebates of $1,000 and more to exchange non-EPA certified wood stoves for cleaner burning options.

 The Village of Cumberland has moisture meters that residents can borrow free of charge.
 Moisture meters are used to determine whether firewood is dry enough to burn.
 Wood must have a moisture content of 20% or less to burn.